DuckyMomo20012/email-remote-access/README.md

 - Why do you migrate to `Dear PyGui`?

-  - The server and client app are built with `tkinter`, which is a bit hard to use and maintain.
-The `tkinter`'s `mainloop` is quite hard to close manually, and it's not shutdown properly when the program is closed.
+  - The server and client app is built with `tkinter`, which is a bit hard to use and maintain.
+The `tkinter`'s `mainloop` is quite hard to close manually, and it's not shut down properly when the program is closed.
 So I decided to migrate to `Dear PyGui` for better UI and better dataflow management.

-- `Mail App` or `Mail Server` got `HttpError: 403 Insufficient Permission` error when trying to send email.
+- `Mail App` or `Mail Server` got an `HttpError: 403 Insufficient Permission` error when trying to send the email.

   - Make sure the file `token.json` is in the root directory of the project.